edwinmarmolejos/ads-group-project-travel-x/README.md

 # Installation

 - Python programming language
-- Download each city's csv file (using the first part of the code inside the file travelx.py)
+- Download each city's csv file (can be found in the repository)

-Open the file titled travelx.py, download the information for each city and execute the program.
+After downloading each city's information through csv file and importing it into Python, open the file travelx.py and run the program.

 # Usage
 After the user enters the program they will be asked two give the algorithm two inputs:
 - **Input #1**: What city would you like to visit?
 - **Input #2**: How many days will you stay?
+- **Input #3**: How many hours per day will you like to spend doing tourism?
 - **Output**: The Optimized Itinerary for the (Input #2) day(s) in (Input #1) is the following:

 Then a list of activities will be presented to the user which they should follow in order to optimize their trip.